Table of Contents

 Robert's Rules of Order (current edition) shall govern the conduct of business in the subcommittees unless modified rules and procedures have been established in consultation with the Senate.

-6.7 ATTENDENCE, PROXIES, LEAVES OF ABSENCE, RESIGNATION AND REPLACEMENT
+7.5 ATTENDENCE, PROXIES, LEAVES OF ABSENCE, RESIGNATION AND REPLACEMENT

-Subcommittees of the Senate shall follow the by-law provisions for attendance, proxies, leaves of absence, resignation and replacement as stated for Standing Committee representatives in Article V of the by-laws.
+Subcommittees of the Senate shall follow the By-Law provisions for attendance, proxies, leaves of absence, resignation, and replacement as stated for standing committee representatives in Article V of the By-Laws.

-6.8 REPORTING TO THE SENATE
+7.6 REPORTING TO THE SENATE

 Each subcommittee of the Senate shall have a place on the Senate agenda’s “occasional reports” section.
 Subcommittee Chairs shall report on their business to the Senate at least once each semester.
 It is the subcommittee Chair’s responsibility to approach the Executive Committee and request to report to the Senate.